Two GitHub pages hosting the web app are available:

 Step 4.
 Choose between updating the User Configuration Data and the Application.

 Step 7.
-Click the Upload button and wait for the disconnection.
+Click the Upload button and wait for disconnection.

 For more information about this application, please refer to STM32WBA FUOTA.

-The HeartRate application measures heart rate data and other information like the body sensor location and the energy expended.
-The HeartRate interface proposes a set of buttons and text input to interact with the connected device and a chart displaying the heart rate data received.
-A reboot panel is available only if a HeartRate service with the reboot OTA characteristic is detected on the device (see the Firmware Update Over The Air section to have more information related to OTA).
+The HeartRate application measures heart rate data and other information, such as body sensor location and energy expended.
+The HeartRate interface proposes a set of buttons and text input to interact with the connected device, as well as a chart displaying the received heart rate data.
+A reboot panel is available only if a HeartRate service with the reboot OTA characteristic is detected on the device (see the Firmware Update Over The Air section for more information about OTA).

 Step 1.
 Power on the STM32WBA board with the HeartRate application flashed and activate Bluetooth® on your machine.